How to choose and plant a garden tree for brilliant autumn colour

 Trees are the best way to add autumn colour to your garden.
 And they add structure and vertical interest to even the smallest garden.
 Plus they help improve air quality and offer support for wildlife.

-The best time to plant trees is in the autumn and early winter, too.
+The best time to plant trees is in the autumn and early winter.

-But when I look up ‘trees for autumn colour’ online, I feel overwhelmed by the choice.
+But if you look up ‘trees for autumn colour’ online, you may feel overwhelmed by the choice.
 Why would you choose one brilliant acer over another?
 (And should you choose an acer at all, although they are the most outstanding trees for autumn colour?)

 A tree is a big investment, both in space and money.
 There’s nothing more frustrating than planting a tree and looking forward to it growing, only to have it die on you after a few years.
 And I know.
 I’ve lost several maples in this garden.